-The Archibald Prize is an art competition which awards the best portrait of a person who is distinguished in art, science or politics.
+The Archibald Prize is an art competition that awards the best portrait of a person distinguished in art, science or politics.

-The prize was first awarded in 1921, and today is a coveted art competition that has prize money awarded in the amount of $100,000.
+The prize was first awarded in 1921, and today is a coveted art competition with prize money awarded in the amount of $100,000.

 Archibald Prize Exhibition 2024 Prize Winners, Dates, Hours & Art Tour

 Past winners of the Archibald Prize have included: Yvette Coppersmith (self-portrait), Mitch Cairns (Agatha Gothe-Snape), Louise Hearman (Barry Humphreys), Nigel Milsom (Charles Waterstreet), Fiona Lawry (Penelope Siedler), Del Kathryn Barton (Hugo Weaving), Ben Quilty (Margaret Olley), to name a few.

 To be eligible to compete, the artist must have been resident in Australia or New Zealand for the eligibility period.
 The artwork itself must be a painting, must be a portrait painted from life, with the subject known to the artist, aware of the artist’s intention and having at least one live sitting with the artist and must not exceed the size limit of 90,000 square cm.
 The painting may be painted in any medium (such as oil, acrylic, or watercolour).

 The winner and finalists of the Archibald Prize are displayed in the Art Gallery of New South Wales, and many portraits remain in the gallery’s permanent collection.